Fibrenew logo

 NORMAL

-The brand provides a robust 70-hour training curriculum designed to prepare two franchisee-designated personnel for launch through structured instruction.
-On-site training is not included; franchisees are responsible for travel and living expenses associated with training and launch.
+Fibrenew provides a robust 70-hour training curriculum designed to prepare two franchisee-designated individuals for launch.
+The program does not include on-site launch assistance; franchisees are responsible for travel and living expenses.

 Unit Growth Analysis